yeshua453/website/docs/guides/python/testing-on-android.md

 <a href='https://play.google.com/store/apps/details?id=com.appveyor.flet'><img alt='Get it on Google Play' src='/img/docs/getting-started/testing-on-android/google-play-badge.png' width='300'/></a>

-To get started on your computer you need Python 3.7 or greater installed.
+To get started on your computer you need Python 3.8 or greater installed.

-:::cautionImportant
+:::caution Important
 Your Android device and computer must be connected to the same Wi-Fi or local network.
 :::